simonthum/git-sync/README.md

 ### What does `git-sync` do?

-`git-sync` will likely get from you from a dull normal git repo with some changes to an updated dull normal git repo equal to origin.
+`git-sync` will likely get you from a dull normal git repo with some changes to an updated dull normal git repo equal to origin.
 It does this by commiting, pulling & pushing as appropriate.